It’s the best of times and it’s the worst of times.

 At a minimum, if you’re not the technical sort at least publish a few books for Amazon Kindle and create a handful of courses for Udemy.

-There are so many ways to become a digital nomad.
+There are so many ways to work for yourself.
 The first step is figuring out a way to get paid so you can break free from cubicle life.
+You do that by being excellent at something and solving other people's problems.